 - 1. Read GENERAL RULES. - 2.
+Must be enrolled in the Visual Arts Project to exhibit. - 3.
+Judging will be conference style judging on Monday before the fair in the Courthouse meeting room.
+Club judging times are: - 1:30 p.m.
+Pleasant Valley - 2:00 p.m.
+Livewires - 2:20 p.m.
+Woodsdale - 2:50 p.m.
+Solomon Valley - 4.
+Exhibits must be made by the 4-H Member in the current 4-H year. - 5.
 A 4-H Member may have a total of 10 entries (a set is considered a single item).
 Use each class number as many times as needed.
 List each exhibit separately on an entry card.
-The entries may be originals, kits or a combination of the two. - 3.
-Name project on back of entry card and multi-piece items should be marked accordingly. - 4.
-For Classes 4501-4505: Kits and preformed molds are not considered original and are not acceptable.
-Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern, and/or size of a pattern does not make the design original.
-If you create a replica of what you see somewhere else (i.e. Pinterest), it is not your original design.
-If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
-Kits and preformed molds are not considered original and must be entered in Class 02. - 5.
-For Classes 01-02: Exhibits can be from kits or art that has been created using ideas from others.
-If the exhibit is from a kit, please bring the kit instructions to the fair.
-This will help the judge understand the level of difficulty and level of creativity. - 6.
-All pictures must be mounted on construction paper or mat board or can be framed. - 7.
-All exhibits which need to be hung (including all fine arts) MUST have a wire or saw tooth hanger attached (no string or tape) in order to be properly displayed.
-Due to wind at the fair, display art in heavy frames. - 8.
-Must be enrolled in visual arts project to exhibit. - 9.
-Judging will be conference style judging on Monday before the fair in the Courthouse meeting room.
-Club judging times are: - 1:30 p.m.
-Solomon Valley - 2:00 p.m.
-Pleasant Valley - 2:30 p.m.
-Livewires - 2:50 p.m.
-Woodsdale - 10.
+The entries may be originals, kits or a combination of the two. - 4-H members should exhibit in the project in which they are enrolled.
+The Fiber Arts project offers classes for quilting, embroidery, countedcross stitch, needle-felting, etc. - 7.
+Name project on back of entry card and multi-piece items should be marked accordingly. - 8.
+All pictures must be mounted on construction paper or mat board or can be framed. - 9.
+All two-dimensional art, including fine art, intended to be hung, will need to have a wire hanger.
+Due to display systems at the county fair and Kansas State Fair, no saw tooth hangers, string, or tape will be allowed.
+Exhibits will be lowered one ribbon placing if correct hardware is not used.
+If art cannot be hung properly it will not be displayed.
+Due to wind at the Ottawa County Fair, display art in heavy frames. - 10.
 After an exhibit has been judged, those items receiving a blue, red, or white ribbon must be taken to the fairgrounds by the exhibitor on Tuesday.
 Ribbons will be placed on entries once they are in place at the fairgrounds on Tuesday.
 Purple exhibits will remain at the courthouse until all visual arts judging is completed. - 11.
-No plants or plant materials needing watering can be entered as an art display or item. - 12.
-Exhibits must be made by the 4-H Member in the current 4-H year. - 13.
+NEW IN 2025 Projects with "fractal burning" are NOT ALLOWED in any 4-H Youth Development Department Divisions (Example: electrical burning to make black linework on artwork.)
+This is in agreement with the American Association of Woodturners (AAW). - 12.
+No plants or plant materials needing watering can be entered as an art display or item. - 13.
 For the Kansas State Fair: - Each county may submit one entry from each of the five categories (Fine Arts, Clay and Ceramics, Leather and Jewelry, Three-Dimensional, and General Crafts) for a total of five entries per county.
-If a county doesn't have an entry for one of the classes, they may submit a second entry in one of the other classes to meet the quota of five entries per county. - A member may display only one visual arts item at the state fair. - All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - Large art items will not be accepted.
+If a county doesn't have an entry for one of the classes, they may submit a second entry in one of the other classes to meet the quota of five entries per county. - O A member may display only one visual arts item at the state fair. - All visual arts exhibits are evaluated using a visual arts rubric, which takes into account correct use of design elements, craftsmanship, and creativity. - o Large art items will not be accepted.
 Exhibits must be of manageable size and be easily transported and displayed by one person. - All exhibits are entered at your own risk.
 Art Release Form covers items while on display at Rock Springs and must accompany art exhibit to be considered for Rock Springs display.